The Riddle Of The Tasmanian Tiger

 After fifty years of no definitive proof of the thylacine's survival it was declared extinct in 1986.
 However there are many that question whether the Tasmanian tiger is really extinct.
 There have been over 3,800 sightings of the creature since in 1936, many of them by multiple witnesses.
 Extinct or not, people are still reportedly seeing them in the wild.

 The Tasmanian tiger was an unusual animal that had an odd gait due to it's front legs being shorter than it's back legs.
 The Thylacine could also hop like a kangaroo for short distances, and had a pouch like other marsupials.
 When threatened it would open its jaws wide up to 120 degrees in a yawn like motion showing its teeth.
 And finally the “tiger” had its tell-tale stripes down its back and legs.
-A hard animal to misinterpret for anything else.
+A difficult animal to misinterpret for anything else.

 The sightings have been as you would suspect mostly on Tasmania, however there have been a surprising number of sightings on the Australian mainland.
 There have even been sightings of this elusive animal on New Guinea.
-The government insists that the “tiger” is extinct, but many still hold out hope that it's still lives on in the dense forests of Tasmania and Australia.
+The government insists that the “tiger” is extinct, but many still hold out hope that it's still lives on in the more untraveled areas of Tasmania and Australia.
 The sightings on the mainland are very interesting because the thylacine was thought to have gone extinct hundreds of years before.

 A researcher came forward with some evidence that collectors who would trade thylacines to zoos around the world for exotic animals for local collections hatched a plan in the late 1800's and early 1900s, and shipped some Tasmanian native animals to areas in southeast Australia, especially Wilson Promontory Park, a large dense forest on the tip of Victoria.
 Not surprisingly the park is a hot zone for tasmanian tiger sightings.
 Perhaps they sent a handful to isolated southwest Australia as well.
 There must be a reason people in these two areas keep having sightings of something that is not supposed to exist.